ssawchenko/jekyllblog/_posts/2013-08-29-FragmentManager-ExecutePendingTransations.md

 - android
 ---

-In my application I have two fragments that are related.
-One fragment contains 'tabs' which when pressed will load content into the second fragment.
+In my Android application I have two fragments that are related to each other; one fragment contains 'tabs' which when pressed will load content into the second fragment.
-Originally, I had a chunk of code that loaded in the tab fragment, committed, and then attempted to call the loadView function (which is implemented in the SingleStatControlTabs fragment.
+Originally, I had a piece of code that (1) loaded in the tab fragment, (2) committed the fragment transaction, and then (3) attempted to call a method implemented in the newly loaded fragment.

 <!-- more -->

-First attempt:
+**First attempt:**

 ```java
 tabFragment = new SingleStatControlTabs();